jluo117/twitchPVP/README.md

 interupt/int
 heal
 cheers
-## regoniztion
+## recognition
-Andrew Kennedy from the Twitch dev team for helping us with the API
+Thanks to Andrew Kennedy from the Twitch dev team for helping us with the API